godotengine/godot-docs/tutorials/io/data_paths.rst

 Userdata path (persistent data)
 -------------------------------

-While the project is running, it is a very common scenario that the resource path will be read-only, due to it being inside a package, self contained executable, or system wide install location.
+While the project is running, it is a common scenario that the resource path will be read-only, due to it being inside a package, self contained executable, or system wide install location.